qbiqing/tofino-pktgen/README.md

 bf-sde.pm> rate-show
 ```

-Acknowledgments to Kashish and Archit for contributing most of the traffic generation code.
+Acknowledgments to Kashish and Archit for contributing to the traffic generation code.